buckldav/merit-learn/docs/javascript/basics/unit-project.md

 nav_order: "07"
 ---

-# Unit Project: To Do App
+# Unit Project - To Do App

 **Objective:** Make a To Do App where a user can add tasks to a table and remove an individual task when it's completed.
 For an example, click [here](#example).